-The Faculty of Medicine has taken a leading role in delivering the University’s multi-disciplinary research strategy, with 287 research students.
+The Faculty of Medicine has taken a leading role in delivering the University’s multi-disciplinary research strategy.
 Our guiding principles have been to enhance our capacity for translational research and to increase interdisciplinary research at the interface with the physical sciences, computing, engineering and mathematics – especially in areas where the University is world-leading.

 We pursue an ambitious strategy for growth, building on existing research strengths to develop new pillars within an overarching lifecourse approach to health and disease.
 Our main research areas are: